awurth/Slim3/README.md

 - Console commands for updating the database schema or creating users
 - Functionnal tests base ([PHPUnit](https://github.com/sebastianbergmann/phpunit))

-For more information, check out the project's [website](http://awurth.fr/doc/boilerplate/slim) or the [wiki](https://github.com/awurth/Slim/wiki).
+For more information, check out the project's [wiki](https://github.com/awurth/Slim/wiki).

 ## Installation
 ### Create the project using Composer